voxpupuli/puppet-graylog_api/REFERENCE.md

 ### graylog_api::input::beats2

-Defines a Beats input.

-* **Note** This is the new Beats input introduced in Graylog 3.
+This is the new Beats input introduced in Graylog 3.
 For the prior Beats input (still available in as 'Beats (deprecated)'), see graylog_api::input::beats.